 If you’re wondering where to eat in Montréal when you’re craving poutine, you’ve got to try La Belle Province!
 Sure, there are newer, trendier poutineries around, but this one is iconic.
 Plus, there are so many La Belle Province restaurants.
 You can’t drive five minutes without hitting one!

-Founded in 1970, La Belly Province is what we’d call a “greasy spoon.”
+Founded in 1970, La Belle Province is what we’d call a “greasy spoon.”
 You’ll find a very straightforward menu including breakfast items, poutine, club sandwiches, submarines, burgers, smoked meat, souvlaki and the best hot dogs I’ve ever had in my entire life.

 What to Order at La Belle Province